OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### Listing the contents of packages

-To list the entire contents of a package, use the `pkg contents <package-name>` command.
+To list the entire contents of a package, use the `pkg contents [package]` command.
 If the package is not installed on the local system, use the `-r` option to search the remote repositories defined on the system.